DoohickeyNincompoop/Trio/README.md

 - Add peekLast()
 # Explanations
-We chose to implement the adding, removing, and peeking methods for both ends of the array because those methods are similar to the methods we have created for other types of queues.
+We chose to implement the adding, removing, and peeking methods for both ends of the array, and the size and isEmpty methods, because those methods are similar to the methods we have created for other types of queues.
 We are choosing to use a node-based architecture because the only parts of the list we need access to are the front and the end.
 There will be no need to copy